What are Google Analytics Sessions?

 A session will expire if a user returns to a website from different campaign sources like Google, Facebook, and Email.

-To know more about session timeout, read our blog, everything you need to know about session timeout in Google Analytics.
+To know more about how to optimize session timeout, read our blog on how to optimize session timeout in Google Analytics

 What is the Average Session duration in GA?